Roman Šmucler: Entrepreneurship

 Since 1992, he has been producing television programs under a business license.
 In 1996, he founded Asklepion-Lasercentrum Praha s.r.o.
 This company operates a non-state medical facility which has grown from the first Czech center specializing in laser aesthetic medicine into a multi-field institute of aesthetic medicine.
 The main clinic is in Prague with branches in Karlovy Vary and Mariánské Lázně.
 The company has taken part in establishing medical facilities that were later sold to other organizations (Prague, Ostrava), or those that were developed primarily for other fields.
 About 40% of the clientele seeking treatment comes from abroad.
 It also runs a few surgeries abroad too, e.g. in London.
 Gradually other subsidiary companies specializing in business, medical training, and cosmetics production have been established.
 In 2008, the firm bought an equity stake in the Institute of Oncology and Rehabilitation Na Pleši, s.r.o., which had been created a year earlier through privatisation.
 In the same year, through Asklepion SG Hospital, s.r.o. (together with SUDOP Group – a partner of Asklepion in the Na Pleši facility) it gained a majority stake in the Municipal Hospital Mariánské Lázně, which after a few years it sold off.
 At present it has targeted the majority of its investments in the development of new medical procedures and products.

 Politics

 On 23 July 2009 Šmucler became the leading candidate for the political party TOP 09 in the Karlovarský district for the canceled October general elections.
 In January 2010, he asked that his name to be removed from the top position on the list of candidates due to time-related matters.

+In July 2024, he defended Russia, claiming that it certainly did not commit a missile attack on a children's hospital in Kiev.
+This statement sparked massive public criticism.

 Family

 He was married to Libuše Šmuclerová, the general director at Ringier Česká Republika, who was formerly the CEO at TV Nova.
 They are divorced.
 They have one daughter Justine-Anna, who was born in 2001.
 He remarried in 2015, his second wife is Ing.
-Iva Šmuclerová, successful banker HSBC associate.
+Iva Šmuclerová, banker HSBC associate.
+He also has a niece by the name of Stela.